 The Burns Building, which boasts hidden terraces for study, and a fantastic view of the LA Skyline.

-The fantastic view of Los Angeles' skyline from the Girardi Building.
+The fantastic view of Los Angeles' skyline from the Advocacy Center Building.

-The Girardi Building is where our moot court classrooms are located.
+The Advocacy Center Building is where our moot court classrooms are located.
 There, students can practice their advocacy skills in rooms that replicate the ambience of real U.S. courtrooms.
 Picture yourself while you cross-examine a witness in a fictitious case before real judges and practitioners!

 Our Robinson Courtroom is one of the most technologically advanced classrooms and it replicates the ambience of a real U.S. courtroom